 Unused vehicles are wasted assets, but too often trucks and other equipment can end up sitting idle in a yard.

 With a mobile form, you can take regular inventory of your fleet to learn which vehicles aren’t getting used — and which should be moved or sold.
+This also helps with managing the efficiency of the business and fleet costs.

 Or maybe the problem isn't necessarily that you have too many vehicles, but that they are not in the right place.
 The Hewlett-Packard trial of telematics in 100 cars found that an employee would drive to an airport and park in long-term parking, then go on a long business trip.
 "Meanwhile, dozens of other HP employees flew in and out of that same airport, some even renting their own vehicles.
 Why not allow another HP employee to use the vehicle that’s parked at the airport, sitting idle for an extended period of time?" noted Brandon Butler in Network World.
 Hewlett-Packard is planning to learn from this finding to implement more efficient new policies.